Configure Status Mapping in Thread

 This group is critical for accurate tracking of resolution workflows and for enabling automated transitions such as closing threads after confirmation.

-Started (Optional)
+Waiting (Optional)

 • Waiting on Customer

-While optional, this group is particularly useful when paired with the status change mapping that triggers when a contact replies to a thread in a "Started" status.
+While optional, this group is particularly useful when paired with the status change mapping that triggers when a contact replies to a thread in a "Waiting" status.
 This mapping helps keep active tickets from slipping into inactivity by ensuring timely reassignment or review.

 2. (Optional) Configure Status Change Mappings